- HP laptops run on Windows and hence, you must use browsers that are Windows OS friendly.

 - Can access Chrome’s extensions

-Here are a few more of its other major features:
+Here are some of its great features:

 UC Browser – Feature-packed Internet browser